 It is in the long views of the conservation area that its greenness can be appreciated - a characteristic not evident from the streets within the area.
 There are no public open spaces and the only visibly accessible gardens are glimpses into private land from the stepped footway (known locally as a catcreep) which cuts steeply down the hill from the side of no. 2 Richmond Road to Round Hill Crescent.
 The green ribbons provided by private gardens and the railway remain valuable habitats for wildlife.
 Many of these linear green lungs originated as the breezy drying fields associated with Victorian laundries (away from the smoky town below), and the land attached to nurseries and small-holdings.
 These private back gardens contribute visual amenities to residents in this area, who do not benefit from the availability of communal parks or play areas nearby.”

-Current policies relevant to Heritage
+National policies relevant to Heritage

 Conserving and Enhancing The Historic Environment p54